ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/pipeline-hooks.md

 If a promise from any of the plugins is rejected then the deployment pipeline will stop and ember-cli-deploy will exit.
 Returned promises that are rejected are treated as unrecoverable errors.

+### Revision Objects

+The `fetchInitialRevisions` and `fetchRevisions` hooks described above are expected to be an array of "revision objects".
+A revision object is a Javascript object that conforms to the following:

+Each revision object _must_ have a string `revision` key.
+Each revision object _may_ have one or more one additional properties.
+The following properties are considered "common" and their types should be consistent across plugins:

+    `version`:     (String) reference of version in SCM `timestamp`:   (Date) when the revision was created `deployer`:    (String) name/email address of developer
+                            who deployed the version
+    `active`:      (Boolean) is the revision activated?
+    `description`: (String) summary of the revision